This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regular Cleaning and Oiling

-After every 8 hours of sewing time, wipe down the exterior with a soft cloth and use a lint brush to remove debris from feed dogs and bobbin area.
+You’ll want to establish a cleaning routine that includes dusting, de-linting, and oil application after every 8 hours of sewing time.
+Using proper cleaning tools, wipe the exterior with a soft cloth and remove debris from feed dogs and bobbin area with a lint brush.

 Checking The Manual